lpenguin/harlowe/README.md

 ####Bugfixes

+ * Fixed a bug where the arithmetic operators had the wrong precedence (all using left-to-right).
  * Fixed a somewhat long-standing bug where certain passage elements were improperly given transition attributes during rendering.
  * Fixed a bug in the heading syntax which caused it to be present in the middle of lines rather than just the beginning.
  * Now, if text markup potentially creates empty HTML elements, these elements are not created.